 Branches help you and your team keep your files and edits organized into distinct and separate lines of work.
 Merging allows you to bring those edits together into one place once the work is finished.
 In our discussions with teams before building Abstract, everyone was merging files together, but they were doing it manually by copy-and-pasting between files.
 The work was so sizable on some teams that there was a team member whose sole job was to be the maintainer of the design system.
 Abstract helps automate this laborious task and gives powerful tools to offer fine control over the process.
 Branching and merging are the main ways to keep all the work in its right place.

-All branches can merge into one of two places: master or the branch they branched from.
-We see master as a place for finished and approved work, the source of truth for the project.
-Merging work into master signals that it's been approved and ready to be used and implemented by the rest of the team.
+All branches can merge into one of two places: the main branch or the branch they branched from.
+We see the main branch as a place for finished and approved work, the source of truth for the project.
+Merging work into the main branch signals that it's been approved and ready to be used and implemented by the rest of the team.

 How should teams arrange the merging process?